-Dr. Marney Isaac is an Associate Professor and Canada Research Chair (Agroecosystems and Development – Tier 2).
+Dr. Marney Isaac is a Professor and Canada Research Chair (Agroecosystems and Development – Tier 2).
 Dr. Isaac is the co-Director of the Sustainable Food and Farming Futures research cluster at UTSC.
 She is an Associate Editor for the Journal of Applied Ecology and Agronomy for Sustainable Development and a Subject Editor for the journal Biotropica.

 Marney Isaac holds faculty positions in: